-- Switch S2 and S4 will receive this broadcast and update its MAC table with its respective receiving port-channel interface also S4 will forward the ARP request to any of vPC member port due to Loop avoidance.
+- Switch S2 and S4 will receive this broadcast and update its MAC table with its respective receiving port-channel interface also S2 will not forward the ARP request to any of vPC member port due to Loop avoidance.
 Likewise S4 will also not forward this ARP request in vPC 20 but will forward this packet to Eth1/4 where destination Host B resides.

 - Now when ARP request is received by Host B , Host B will reply it With ARP Reply and provide its MAC address for which the ARP request has come with following header details:

 - DMAC: MAC A